Closed-Loop Systems

 Note: Generally for image coordinates, (0,0) is at the top-left corner, and the center will be at coordinates (width/2, height/2), usually (320,240) for images with 640 x 480 resolution.

-• Run the workflow, and verify the output of WarpAffine is now a video which is always centred on the tracked object.
+WarpAffineis now a video which is always centred on the tracked object. - Optional: Insert a

-• Optional: Modify the object tracking workflow to use FindContours and BinaryRegionAnalysis.
+Croptransform afterWarpAffineto select a bounded region around the object. - Optional: Modify the object tracking workflow to use

 Exercise 7: Make a robotic camera follow a tracked object